LinkedIn Adds New Video Ad Options, Expands Access to Conversation and Thought Leader Ads

 LinkedIn’s also making its Conversation Ads and Thought Leader Ads more widely available (from July).

-As you can see in this example, LinkedIn’s Conversation Ads prompt users to start a chat with you direct from an ad.
+As you can see in this example, LinkedIn’s Conversation Ads prompt users to start a chat with you directly from an ad.

 That’ll be further enhanced with the addition of company page messaging, which LinkedIn also announced today, enabling brands to guide interested users into a DM chat direct from a Promoted post.